Wonderful service from start to finish.

 One significant change that was introduced this month was an increase in the qualifying period of continuous employment before an unfair dismissal claim can be made by an employee.
 The change sees an increase from one to two years.

 The new rules, however, only apply to those who begin new employment on or after 6th April 2012, and not before – which many employers are missing.

-Sarah Whitemore, employment law expert of Warner Goodman Solicitors, Southampton, said: “The change is something that the Government has introduced in an attempt to boost recruitment.
+Sarah Whitemore, employment law partner, Southampton, said: “The change is something that the Government has introduced in an attempt to boost recruitment.
 The aim is so employers will have more flexibility to control staffing levels and will not be so exposed to claims of unfair dismissal as they were in the past”.